DallasMorningNews/ardbeg/README.md

 But Ardbeg likes things done a certain way.
 It insists on a distributed directory development environment.
 Why distributed?
 Because at _The Dallas Morning News_ we take our Ardbeg neat and opinionated.

-Ardbeg is designed for the way we work, one story at a time.

 ##Installation
 ```pip install ardbeg```